yahyaf10/Log4J-Newbie/README.md

 -------------

 - I am using Java SE 7.
-- Download the binary package of _Log4J 2.0 beta 3_.
+- Download the binary package of _Log4J 1.2_.